 At the appointed time the Crier will bring in the Judge speaking in Te Reo and English.
 All in attendance must stand until directed to be seated.

-CRIER: All persons having any business before this Honourable Court draw nigh and give your attendance and you shall be heard.
+CRIER: Please be seated.
+All persons having any business before this Honourable Court draw nigh and give your attendance and you shall be heard.

 PRESIDING JUDGE: Let the candidates for admission severally take the oath or affirmation of true honest conduct as required by law.